-Cleveland Traumatic Brain Injury Attorney
+Cleveland Traumatic Brain Injury Lawyer

 At Slater & Zurz, we are dedicated to restoring your health and well-being while pursuing justice on your behalf.
 We will do everything within our power to protect your rights and get you the compensation you deserve.
-Our Cleveland traumatic brain injury attorneys understand the far-reaching consequences of a devastating brain injury.
+Our Cleveland traumatic brain injury lawyers understand the far-reaching consequences of a devastating brain injury.
 That is why we skillfully handle every aspect of your claim so you can recover mentally, physically, and financially.

 If you or a loved one suffered a traumatic brain injury due to another person’s negligence, let us help you get the much-needed compensation you are entitled to.
 We handle all of our brain injury cases on a contingency fee basis, meaning we only get paid if and when we recover on your behalf.
 When we successfully resolve your case, we are paid with a portion of the recovery.
 Because we believe everyone should have access to qualified legal advice, we offer a free initial consultation with absolutely no obligation.